lortimer/IAAP-WAS-study-notes/11 Custom JavaScript and ARIA Widgets/7 ARIA Widget Examples/0 Introduction.md

 - To use only plain JavaScript, without any dependencies on third-party libraries or methods (e.g. no jQuery or similar).
 - Avoid browser-specific workarounds to the extent possible.

+I am not going to include the code from these examples in this repository because it would take too long to copy it over for very little value.
+I will take notes on the relevant implementation details and things the course points out.

 W3C also has a set of patterns to follow, which should be your go-to library: